zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - [Usage Tips](#usage-tips)
 - [Extending Zowe Explorer](#extending-zowe-explorer)

-## What's new in Zowe Explorer 1.12.0
+## What's new in Zowe Explorer 1.12.1

-New features:

-- Added the ability to edit data set attributes before allocation
-- Added the member-filtering functionality to the Data Sets search bar
-- Reorganized the context menus and streamlined the visible icons

 Bug Fixes:

-- Fixed the messaging displayed when handling inactive profiles and when updating profiles
+- Fixed the issue that prevented edited profile base paths from being saved.
+- Fixed the issue that prevented Zowe Explorer from storing empty values for optional profile fields, such as `user`, `password`, `timeout`, and `encoding`.
+This is done to be consistent with the way Zowe CLI stores profile information when creating and editing profiles.
+- Fixed the issue that caused repeated credential prompting if a user refused to authenticate.
+- Fixed the issue that caused removed favorite profiles to persist between IDE sessions.
-- Fixed the issue that restructures the tree when renaming a USS file or directory
+- Fixed the issue that prevented the editing of data set attributes on allocation functionality from being enabled.
-- Fixed the bug that prevented you from issuing commands when using the profiles with tokens
+- Fixed the issue that prevented updated credential prompting from occurring when a profile was marked “invalid”.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).